awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/idt-troubleshooting.md

 ### Conflict errors<a name="conflict-error"></a>

-Occasionally, you might see the following error when you run the AWS IoT Greengrass qualification suite concurrently on more than one device\.
+You might see the following error when you run the AWS IoT Greengrass qualification suite concurrently on more than one device\.

 ```
 ConflictException: Component [com.example.IDTHelloWorld : 1.0.0] for account [account-id] already exists with state: [DEPLOYABLE] { RespMetadata: { StatusCode: 409, RequestID: “id” }, Message_: “Component [com.example.IDTHelloWorld : 1.0.0] for account [account-id] already exists with state: [DEPLOYABLE]” }
 ```

-Concurrent test execution is not yet supported for the AWS IoT Greengrass qualification suite\.
+Concurrent test execution isn't yet supported for the AWS IoT Greengrass qualification suite\.
 Run the qualification suite sequentially for each device\.

 ### Could not start test error<a name="could-not-start-test"></a>

 You might encounter errors that point to failures that occurred when the test was attempting to start\.
 There are several possible causes, so do the following:
-+ Make sure that the pool name you included in your execution command actually exists\.
-The pool name is referenced directly from your `device.json` file\.
++ Make sure that the pool name in your execution command actually exists\.
+IDT references the pool name directly from your `device.json` file\.
 + Make sure that the devices in your pool have correct configuration parameters\.

 ### Parsing errors<a name="parse-error"></a>

-Occasionally, a typo in a JSON configuration can lead to parsing errors\.
+Typos in a JSON configuration can lead to parsing errors\.
 Most of the time, the issue is a result of omitting a bracket, comma, or quotation mark from your JSON file\.
 IDT performs JSON validation and prints debugging information\.
 It prints the line where the error occurred, the line number, and the column number of the syntax error\.
-This information should be enough to help you fix the error, but if you still cannot locate the error, you can perform validation manually in your IDE, a text editor such as Atom or Sublime, or through an online tool like JSONLint\.
+This information should be enough to help you fix the error, but if you still can't locate the error, you can perform validation manually in your IDE, a text editor such as Atom or Sublime, or through an online tool like JSONLint\.

 ### Permission denied errors<a name="pwd-sudo"></a>